embedly/embedly-jquery/README.rst

 Embedly - JQuery is a JQuery Library for Embedly that will replace links with content.
 It follows the oEmbed spec (http://oembed.com) for content retrieval, while utilizing http://api.embed.ly as a single endpoint.
+`Note`: We recommended signing up and adding the `key <http://embed.ly/pricing>`_ parameter to your calls for higher usage.

 Documentation
 =============